This advice may change as the University develops new technologies. You must only use approved secure methods of accessing your information.

 What are the most likely risks involved with using my own device?

-- Data that is created or accessed on a device is often cached (stored) and it may be recoverable even after the files have been deleted.
+- Data that is created or accessed on a device is often cached (stored), and it may be recoverable even after the files have been deleted.

 - Personally-owned devices used by multiple people can cause concerns over security.
-If a device is shared, then multiple user accounts must be setup.
+If a device is shared, then multiple user accounts must be set up.

-- Multiple users with administrator access allow for download and spreading of malware, only allow one administrator and don't use the administrator account for normal use of the computer.
+- Multiple users with administrator access allow for the download and spreading of malware, only allow one administrator and don't use the administrator account for normal use of the computer.